First recorded by Helen Jepson (1936).

 “However, Thornton’s (and Big Brother/Joplin’s) releases do list ‘W.M.
 Thornton’ as the songwriter.
-In 1967, after hearing a set by Big Mama Thornton at the Both/And Club, Joplin and Big Brother guitarist James Gurley asked Thorton if they record do ‘Ball and Chain’.
-‘OK, take it and sing it,’ was all Thorton said and then she meticulously wrote them down the lyrics of the song .
-Big Mama allowed Big Brother & The Holding Company to perform her song and her manager Jim Moore signed the release.
+In 1967, after hearing a set by Big Mama Thornton at the Both/And Club, Joplin and Big Brother guitarist James Gurley asked Thorton if they could record ‘Ball and Chain’.
+‘OK, take it – and sing it,’ was all Thorton said and then she meticulously wrote down the lyrics of the song for Gurley to use.
+With permission granted, and a signed release by Thorton’s manager, Jim Moore, Big Brother & The Holding Company began performing ‘Ball and Chain’ as part of their set.

 First recorded by Roger Miller (C&W #12 1969).

 Other hit versions by Gordon Lightfoot (US #13/CAN #1 1970), Janis Joplin (US #1 1971).